 Wellbeing tips for everyone

 Rumour and speculation can fuel anxiety so having access to good quality information about coronavirus can help you feel more in control.
 Trusted sources include:

 If you are feeling stressed or anxious, consider how you feel when you have constant exposure to media coverage and graphic news stories.
 Although it is important to stay informed, consider taking a break if you feel things are getting on top of you.

 Remember to eat and drink regularly and healthily, allow time for sleep, rest and respite every day and consider setting a time to get up and a time to go to bed.

-You may not be able to visit friends and family just now but you can still stay connected to them using technology – build in time to make that happen because it’s important to stay in touch.
+You may choose to limit contact just now with friends and family but you can still stay connected to them using technology – build in time to make that happen because it’s important to stay in touch.

 Most of all, be kind to yourself.
 None of us have been in this situation before so it's important not to beat yourself up if things don't go quite to plan.
 If you feel you are struggling don't be afraid to ask for support.

 Exercising, relaxing and getting enough rest is a must to maintain good mental health.
 Taking good care of yourself may require a little extra time and effort, but it's worth it.
 While there are no specific guidelines on how much relaxation a person should incorporate into their lifestyle, making time to unwind and enjoy life is an important part of maintaining good health.